Syntax404errorrr/Wi-Fi-Hacking/README.md

 python3 update.py
 ```

-Make sure you are inside the `wipwn` directory when running the update script.
+Make sure you are inside the `Wi-Fi-Hacking` directory when running the update script.

 ---